DukeNukem4ever/Getting-and-Cleaning-Data/codebook.md

 Following that, the test and train datasets had been merged into a single table with the help of rbind function.

 # Step 2: Finding mean and standard deviation measurements
 The only things that were currently needed to pull from the table are only the mean and standard deviation measurements.
-This task has been accomplished with the help of the grep function.
+This task has been accomplished with the help of grep function.

 # Step 3: Setting activity names in the data set
 Data subset had been joined with the activityType table to include the descriptive activity names.